-Accounts Receivable
+Accounts and Interest Receivable

-Student accounts receivable are carried at the unpaid balance of the original amount billed to students, less an estimate made for doubtful accounts based on a review of all outstanding amounts.
-Management determines the allowance for doubtful accounts by regularly evaluating individual receivables and considering a student's financial condition and current economic conditions.
+Student accounts receivable are carried at the unpaid balance of the original amount billed to students, less an estimate made for expected credit losses based on a review of all outstanding amounts.
+Management determines the allowance for expected credit losses by regularly evaluating individual receivables and considering a student's financial condition, and current economic conditions and reasonable and supportable forecasts.
 Student accounts receivable are written off when deemed uncollectible.
 Recoveries of student accounts receivable previously written off are recorded when received.
+The allowance for estimated credit losses was \$3,738,468, \$2,468,657 and \$903,344 at June 30, 2024, 2023, and 2022, respectively.

-2023 2022
+2024 2023

-Balance, beginning of year Net charges, payments, and adjustments \$ 2,055,653 (1,473,483) \$ 630,807 1,424,846
+Balance, beginning of year Net charges, payments, and adjustments \$ 582,170 538,790 \$ 2,055,653 (1,473,483)

-Balance, end of year \$ 582,170 \$ 2,055,653
+Balance, end of year \$ 1,120,960 \$ 582,170